 - Active Physical Penetration Testing: The organization's security officials and other employees are not aware or informed about the test that is getting performed.

 - Passive Physical Penetration Testing: The organization's security officials and other employees are made aware or informed about the test that is getting performed.

 Stages of Physical Penetration Testing

 - First, the security analyst should recognize physical security flaws in that environment (firms or organizations).

 - Next, the security analyst needs to comprehend and identify the level of real-world hazards for any organization.

 - Lastly, the security analyst has to help speak to the administrator and secure the recognized physical security flaws that have been detected.

 Tools for Physical Penetration Testing

-For performing a useful physical security testing, security analysts need to use commercial tools, corporate (internal) tools, and manual test procedures that are used for bypassing any physical postures.
+For performing useful physical security testing, security analysts need to use commercial tools, corporate (internal) tools, and manual test procedures to bypass any physical postures.
 Tools and techniques used are:

 - Passive Reconnaissance.